braice/MuMuDVB/doc/README.txt

 [NOTE]
 Use the latest version of oscam from trunk, older versions did not have support for pc dvbapi.
 Instructions how to compile are on http://streamboard.de.vu:8001/wiki/crosscompiling

+[NOTE]
+When using oscam with more than 16 channels adjust macro definition MAX_DEMUX (line below) on oscam header module-dvbapi.h to number of your channels
+25 #define MAX_DEMUX 16

 Some information on how to configure oscam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^